 Marriage isn’t for the faint of heart, but it is marriage that teaches the heart how to endure without fainting.

 In the immortal words of Sheryl Crowe, “no one said it would be easy, but no one said it’d be this hard.”
 Many a difficult evening of emotion and discussion, conflict and reconnection, has concluded with these words, standing together in our kitchen at 2am.
-There is, without a doubt, no more effective tool for change and growth in our lives than marriage.
+There is, without a doubt, no more effective tool for change and growth in our lives than marriage as marriage is difficult.